rohioffl/react-app/README.md

 4. **Configure environment variables**

-   Create a `.env` file in the project root or export the variables in your shell:
+    Create a `.env` file in the project root (see `.env.example` for a template) or export the variables in your shell:

    ```bash
    MONGODB_URI=mongodb://localhost:27017/prowler